ServiceNow/azimuth/docs/docs/reference/custom-objects/dataset.md

 ### Dataset splits

 Azimuth expects the `train` and one of `validation` or `test` splits to be available.
 If both `validation` and `test` are available, we will pick the former.
+The `train` is not mandatory for Azimuth to run.

 ## Column names and rejection class